As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

-There is a range of cones, from those that measure low temperature firing to those at higher temperatures.
-The lower end of the chart starts at cone 022, which about the lowest cone available for firing pottery.
+There is a range of cones, from those that measure low-temperature firing to those at higher temperatures.
+The lower end of the chart starts at cone 022, which is about the lowest cone available for firing pottery.
 The chart goes all the way up to 14.

 The higher up the chart the higher the firing temperature.
 There are some cones above the 14 mark.
 For example, Orton cones go up to 42, but most potters stay within the 022-14 range.
 Cones between 13 and 42 are normally used for industrial products.